Britain's Prince Charles in Romania, to promote rural life

 BUCHAREST, Romania (AP) - Britain's Prince Charles has arrived for his annual visit to Romania, a place where he charges his batteries and also promotes skills and training in rural Transylvania.

-He met Romanian President Klaus Iohannis on Wednesday and will later meet Prime Minister Viorica Dancila in Bucharest, the capital.
+He met Romanian President Klaus Iohannis on Wednesday and later met Prime Minister Viorica Dancila in Bucharest, the capital.
 Later, he will travel to Transylvania, in the northwest.

 He owns two properties in the deep, sparsely populated countryside where bears and other wildlife roam wild.